CodeKnight181/Hit-the-dot/README.md

 This was not entirely created by me.
 The teaching program I was using provided a LOT of the code for the leaderboard.
 If i need to include anything else to avoid piracy, please tell me.

 TerminL link
+(TerminL may not be public yet but I plan on releasing the first version soon.)

 https://github.com/CodeKnight181/TerminL